Virginia Workers' Compensation Benefits Process

 Filing for Virginia Workers’ Compensation Benefits

-Important: Seek treatment immediately if you require emergency or urgent care.
+Important: Seek medical treatment immediately only if you require emergency or urgent care for an injury or illness.
 Tell the doctor your injury or illness is work-related.
+Medical evidence is key for a successful workers’ comp case, so you will not get benefits unless you see an authorized doctor.

 Every workers’ comp case is different, so your experience may vary.
-According to the Virginia Workers’ Compensation Commission, here’s how to file your claim:
+According to the Virginia Workers’ Compensation Commission, follow these steps to file for benefits:

-3. Complete Form 5, Claim for Benefits Form with the VWC.
-Caution: You must file a claim with the Commission within two years of the accident or illness.
+Caution: You must file a claim with the Commission within two years of your accident or illness diagnosis date.

-6. Appeal if your claim’s denied.
-Request an evidentiary (or “on-the-record”) hearing with the VWC in writing.
+Request an evidentiary (or “on-the-record”) hearing with the VWC in writing to resolve any disputes.
 If your first appeal is denied, you have 20 days to request another review.
+In total, Virginia offers 4 appeal levels for resolving disputes between employers and injured workers.

 Learn more about the Virginia workers’ compensation process at the VWC’s Injured Worker FAQs here.